-Repeated delays, personal phone calls to the office, indiscretions, bad behavior towards a client, a colleague or even a superior.
+Repeated delays, personal phone calls to the office, indiscretions, bad behavior towards a client, a colleague, or even a superior.
 Moreover inappropriate language or dress.
-The grievances a manager may have towards his colleagues can be many, more or less subtle and different degrees of importance!
-Collaboration in the workplace consider employees’ ideas, and opinions.
-It encourages innovation, boosts productivity and employee satisfaction.
+The grievances a manager may have towards his colleagues can be many, more or less subtle, and of different degrees of importance!
+Collaboration in the workplace considers employees’ ideas, and opinions.
+It encourages innovation and boosts productivity and employee satisfaction.

 Crop a Collaborator

 Some executives, surfing on the wave of the management in the American way, in particular, base their management of the men in part on this belief.
 Employees follow their leader sometimes with their eyes closed, because the latter advocates good ideas, distills the right orders, and promises a future they see much better.
 In fact, for this to work, it is however essential that the manager in question has certain skills.
 In other words: it is a good minimum.
 Thus that’s another story!

 Especially in the United States, the mobility of workers has always been commonplace.
 We easily leave the ship to embark on another more attractive trip.
 Moreover, we also do not hesitate to suggest to a collaborator that we do not feel the height or image of the post to go elsewhere.
 So can it be the subject of a future ticket?

 Let’s go back to our preoccupation of the moment!